wendiyu/Unit-1-03b/README.md

 # Unit-1-03b
-Calculate the area and perimeter for retangle
+Calculate the area and perimeter for rectangle